 The Counseling Hub | Columbia, Mo

-Let me just say from the outset that we're passionate about couples counseling, and we spend a lot of time reading up on, thinking about, and working with couples.
+Let me just say from the outset that we're passionate about couples counseling (which is synonymous with marriage counseling and couples therapy), and we spend a lot of time reading up on, thinking about, and working with couples.
 Suffice it to say, this'll get lengthy (as it should).
 Buckle up folks, you're in for a ride. ;)

 What is couples counseling?

 Let's start with the basics.
 Couples counseling is a style of counseling (obviously) where partners come in for help regarding some sort of issue.
 One exception to this is premarital counseling, which is more about coming in prior to issues popping up (and/or heading things off at the pass).
 While we specialize in Gottman Method Couples Therapy, there are plenty of other approaches to couples counseling (although are bias is that none are quite as good, nor are they as widely researched).

 *While we absolutely work with people in poly relationships, we use "couples counseling" as a term to describe our work.

 In a more concrete way, couples counseling is: